I need a crash course in natural disaster survival skills.

 - 2 tbsp parsley or basil

 - Preheat oven to 350.
-Spray the bell peppers with cooking spray or rub with oil.
+Spray the peppers with cooking spray or rub with oil.
 Season with 1/2 tsp salt and place on a parchment-lined baking sheet.
 Roast for 30 minutes, turning the peppers occasionally, until their skins are wrinkled and slightly charred.
 Place the peppers in a paper bag or plastic container immediately upon removing them from the oven and close tightly.
 Let cool completely.

 - Meanwhile, cook the spelt berries.
 Put in a heavy saucepan with 6 cups cold water, a bay leaf, and 1 tsp salt.
 Bring to a boil, then set the cover ajar and adjust the heat to maintain a steady, gentle simmer.
 Cook for an hour or until spelt is cooked through but still al dente.
 Turn off the heat, pour off any liquid not absorbed by the grain and keep covered.